The Case For Email Security

 Section 5: Securing Your Email With SSL or TLS

 The easiest thing you can do to make your email more secure is to use an email provider that supports “Secure Socket Layer” (SSL) for their Webmail, POP, IMAP, and SMTP servers.
-TLS is a type of SSL that can be initiated during a mail session; unlike TLS, SSL must be initiated before sending the email (see SSL versus TLS – What’s the difference?).
+TLS (in common parlance) is a type of SSL that can be initiated during a mail session; unlike TLS, SSL must be initiated before sending the email (see SSL versus TLS – What’s the difference?).

 SSL is a combination of asymmetric and symmetric key encryption mechanisms.
 If you connect to a server using SSL, the following things happen (roughly):